Play for engagement and insight

 The Socratic Cards include a viral Mentor Path that any group can use to propagate a trackable transformation that can change start-ups or entire global organizations.

-• Normalize asking for help
+- Normalize asking for help

-• Normalize a culture that improves itself
+- Normalize a culture that improves itself and its members

-Learn more about The Mentor Path
+▶ Learn more about The Mentor Path